Suzanne M. Arpin, Partner

 20+ Years of Practice Experience

-Suzanne’s practice covers a broad range of corporate and transactional law, with a focus on employment law matters including employee benefits, executive compensation, ERISA litigation, and executive compensation program implementation.
+Suzanne’s practice covers a broad range of corporate and transactional law, with a focus on employment law matters including employee benefits, executive compensation, ERISA, and executive compensation program implementation.
 Suzanne works on:

 - Government Audits